-1. An UFG microstructure with the grain size of ~200 nm and dislocation density of ~8.0 × $10^{14}$ m-2 was formed during HPT.
+- 1. An UFG microstructure with the grain size of ~ 200 nm and dislocation density of ~ 8.0×10^{14} m-2 was formed during HPT.
 The majority of precipitates were GP zones with the size of 2 nm which were located in the grain interiors.
-The average size of the Mg/Zn-rich and

-Zr-rich precipitates were 10 and 15 nm, respectively.
-Peaks of $\eta$ -MgZn2 phase were not observed by XRD due to its very small fraction.
-It was found that the majority of the hardness was caused by the precipitates.

-- 2. Aging at 120 and 170 °C, resulted in a significant decrease of the dislocation density to $\sim 2.6 \times 10^{14} \text{ m}^{-2}$ and $\sim 0.4 \times 10^{14} \text{ m}^{-2}$ , respectively, due to the high driving force of recovery.
-In addition, a large amount of $\eta$ -MgZn2 particles was formed from the GP zones.
-The fractions of $\eta$ -MgZn2 phase were 5 and 8.3% at 120 and 170 °C, respectively.
+The average size of the Mg/Zn-rich and Zr-rich precipitates was 10 and 15 nm, respectively.
+Peaks of η -MgZn2 phase were not observed by XRD due to its very small fraction.
+It was found that the majority of the hardness was caused by the precipitates. - 2.
+Aging at 120 and 170 °C resulted in a significant decrease in the dislocation densitv to $\sim~2.6~\times~10^{14}~m^{-2}$ and $\sim 0.4 \times 10^{14} \text{ m}^{-2}$, respectively, due to the high driving force of recovery.
+In addition, a large amount of η-MgZn2 particles was formed from the GP zones.
+The intensity percentage values of n-MgZn2 phase were 5 and 8.3% at 120 and 170 °C, respectively.
 Moreover, coarsening of both Mg/Zn-rich and Zr-rich precipitates to 20-25 nm was also observed.
-These changes resulted in softening which was mainly caused by the decrease of the dislocation density. - 3.
-The hardness of the HPT-processed sample (~1970 MPa) was much higher than that for the same alloy deformed by 4 passes of ECAP (~1470 MPa).
-This difference can be explained by the effect of the high pressure applied during HPT which hindered the diffusion necessary for the annihilation of dislocations and the formation of η-MgZn2 precipitates from the GP zones.
-Thus, less large η-MgZn2 particles were formed in the grain boundaries and more precipitates were found in the grain interiors in the HPT-processed sample which act as obstacles against dislocation motion.
+These changes resulted in softening which was mainly caused by the decrease in the dislocation density. - 3.
+The hardness of the HPT-processed sample (\sim 1970 MPa) was much higher than that for the same alloy deformed by 4 passes of ECAP (~ 1470 MPa).
+This difference can be explained by the effect of the high pressure applied during HPT which hindered the diffusion necessary for the annihilation of dislocations and the formation of η -MgZn2 precipitates from the GP zones.
+Thus, less large η -MgZn2 particles were formed in the grain boundaries and more precipitates were found in the grain interiors in the HPT-processed sample which act as obstacles against dislocation motion.
 This difference between the ECAP and HPT specimens remained valid even after aging at 120 and 170 °C, resulting in a higher hardness for the HPT-processed sample even after annealing.